 Online or in-store?
 It's still all about the fit

-Alternatively, you might prefer to avoid the chaos, face masks and crowds of the high street and measure your children's feet for yourself.
+Alternatively, you might prefer to avoid the chaos and crowds of the high street and measure your children's feet for yourself.
 Helpfully, Start-Rite now sells measuring gauges that can be used to find your child's size so you can order online from the comfort of your sofa.